 Binaural beats are a brainwave entrainment technology designed to put your brain into the same activity state as when you are meditating using traditional methods.
 Traditional meditation can be very difficult because it’s difficult to hold the mind’s focus, so many people miss out on its benefits.

-Listen to binaural beats when you want to relax, clear your mind, get your creative juices flowing, engage your intuition to help solve problems and for personal development work such as repeating affirmations and doing visualization.
+Listen to binaural beats when you want to relax, clear your mind, get your creative juices flowing, and engage your intuition.
+They can even help increase the potency of personal development work, such as affirmations and visualization.

 1. Enhancing your meditation practice

-Binaural beats help you get into meditation; from there, you can work on self-discovery or any other objective – or, simply ‘be’ and enjoy the meditative experience with no agenda.
+Binaural beats help you meditate.
+From there, you can work on self-discovery or any other objective – or, simply ‘be’ and enjoy the meditative experience with no agenda.

 2. Increasing your intelligence and mental abilities